-If you’ve applied for a consulting position with BCG, you may have been asked to take a Pymetrics test.
-You’re probably wondering what this test looks like and what is measured.
+The BCG Pymetrics test is an algorithm-based online assessment similar to the new McKinsey problem solving game.
+If you’ve applied for a consulting position with BCG, you may have been asked to take the Pymetrics test.

 Let’s get started!